smallwat3r/github-antibot/README.md

 - Read-only - Followers
 - Read and write - Block another user

-Then stick the PAT token value as a secret in your repository, under the name `GH_PAT`.
+Then stick the PAT token value as a secret in the repository containing this action, under the name `GH_PAT`.